 Somerville launches the Cornelia Sorabji scholarship in law to honour India's first female lawyer and the first Indian woman to study at Oxford.
 It is the first in a series of awards in memory of prestigious Somervillians from India, the first recipient of which is Divya Sharma (pictured).

 Jan Royall is elected Principal, following a distinguished career in politics.
 Honouring Somerville’s founding ethos of including the excluded, Royall works tirelessly to promote social equity and sustainability.

 The Once and Future Somerville

 Somerville celebrates its 140th anniversary and opens the Catherine Hughes building, allowing it once again to accommodate all of its undergraduates on site.

 The global pandemic moves life and learning online, bringing Somerville’s mission for equity and sustainability into even sharper focus and enabling deeper connections with our community worldwide.

 Sanctuary and Sustainability

 Somerville is recognised as a University College of Sanctuary.
-The college divests from fossils fuels and launches an ambitious sustainability plan to coincide with a visit from HRH Prince Charles.
+The college divests from fossils fuels and launches an ambitious sustainability plan to coincide with a visit from HRH King Charles.